Glue Resist Watercolor Rainbow

-This colourful craft requires only a few simple materials, and it’s suitable for both younger and older kids.
-Find out how you can use school glue and watercolour paint to create a beautiful rainbow that you’ll be proud to hang in your window!
+This colorful craft requires only a few simple materials, and it’s suitable for both younger and older kids.
+Find out how you can use school glue and watercolor paint to create a beautiful rainbow that you’ll be proud to hang in your window!

 This glue resist rainbow is the perfect craft to hang in your window this season!

-It’s made by drawing a rainbow using school glue, then colouring it in with watercolour paint once the glue dries; the glue forms a sort of barrier that keeps the colours separate.
+It’s made by drawing a rainbow using school glue, then coloring it in with watercolor paint once the glue dries; the glue forms a sort of barrier that keeps the colors separate.
 It’s beautiful, simple to make, and great for both younger and older kids.

 My three-year-old had a blast making one alongside me while I was taking pictures for this article!